 The main cause is when sheep graze on rough pasture and the skin gets scratched and the virus enters through cuts.
 In the early stages scabby mouth can look like FMD lesions.

 This disease is zoonotic and people who contract orf typically develop ulcerative lesions or nodules on their hands.

+Diseases and conditions in Pigs